-Dr. Figueiredo is a biological scientist with a PhD in Immunology and Microbiology and recently a Docent at the University of Turku.
-He has extensive training in cancer research with emphasis in experimental oncology, cancer immune biology, and immunotherapy.
+Dr. Carlos Rogerio Figueiredo is a biological scientist, has a PhD in Immunology and Microbiology and is an adjunct Professor of Immunology at the University of Turku.
+He has extensive training in cancer research with emphasis on experimental oncology, cancer immune biology, and immunotherapy.
 Dr. Figueiredo’s vision includes investigating new avenues for breaking tumor-induced systemic immune tolerance, a critical step to restore cancer immunosurveillance and more durable anti-tumor immune responses, unleashing the power of immunotherapy in refractory patients.

 George Holt Chair in Pathology, United Kingdom (Collaborator) – Prof. Coupland is a senior Consultant Histopathologist at the Liverpool University Foundation Hospital Trusts with expertise in Ophthalmic Pathology, Haematopathology, Molecular Pathology, and Biobanking.
-She is the head of Liverpool Ocular Oncology Research Group (Loorg), and enabling trainees from UK & overseas to experience ocular & molecular pathology.
-Prof Coupland is a collaborator in the Academy of Finland project providing with access to Uveal Melanoma tumours and a pathologist advisor in uveal melanomas.
+She is the head of Liverpool Ocular Oncology Research Group (Loorg), and enables trainees from UK & overseas to experience ocular & molecular pathology.
+Prof Coupland is a collaborator in the Academy of Finland project providing access to Uveal Melanoma tumors and a pathologist advisor in uveal melanomas.

-Group Contributor – Dr Helen Kalirai is a senior postdoctoral research fellow with a strong background in biobanking (custodian of the Liverpool Ocular Oncology Biobank) and molecular pathology (Manager of the Liverpool Ocular Oncology Molecular Pathology Service).
-Dr Kalirai is also developing several areas of research within LOORG: The developmental origin of uveal melanocytes from cells of the neural crest suggests that primitive multipotent remnants of these cells may be present in the uveal tract and/or that neural crest developmental signalling pathways have been harnessed by the uveal melanoma cells permitting metastatic spread and colonisation.
+Group Contributor – Dr. Helen Kalirai is a senior postdoctoral research fellow with a strong background in biobanking (custodian of the Liverpool Ocular Oncology Biobank) and molecular pathology (Manager of the Liverpool Ocular Oncology Molecular Pathology Service).
+Dr. Kalirai is also developing several areas of research within LOORG: The developmental origin of uveal melanocytes from cells of the neural crest suggests that primitive multipotent remnants of these cells may be present in the uveal tract and/or that neural crest developmental signaling pathways have been harnessed by the uveal melanoma cells permitting metastatic spread and colonization.

-PGcertHE (Project Contributor) – Judy joined the University of Liverpool in 2001 as a Lecturer on a research and teaching path, gaining a PG certificate (distinction) in learning and teaching in Higher Education in 2004.
-She is currently a Reader in the Department of Cellular and Molecular Physiology, where she runs a research group funded by NWCR, BLF and the Wellcome Trust.
-She collaborates with several PIs in Physiology, Cancer Medicine and IGH.
-Judy is a member of the NWCR centre and ITM Research Committees and is the ITM lead for mentoring.
+Professor of Molecular Physiology (Project Contributor) – Judy joined the University of Liverpool in 2001 as a Lecturer on a research and teaching path, gaining a PG certificate (distinction) in learning and teaching in Higher Education in 2004.
+She is currently a Reader in the Department of Cellular and Molecular Physiology, where she runs a research group funded by NWCR, BLF, and the Wellcome Trust.
+She collaborates with several PIs in Physiology, Cancer Medicine, and IGH.
+Judy is a member of the NWCR center and ITM Research Committees and is the ITM lead for mentoring.